-This information about job security and career growth is provided for staff within the bargaining unit, which may be limited to non-supervisory staff in the Provost’s division, to make an informed choice about voting if the National Labor Relations Board (NLRB) holds an election for representation in the SEIU Local 500.
+This information about job security and career growth is provided for non-supervisory staff within the bargaining unit, to make an informed choice about voting if the National Labor Relations Board (NLRB) holds an election for representation by the union.

 Even as the COVID-19 pandemic has unfolded, AU has made operational decisions with the needs of staff in clear focus.
 All staff, even staff who could not telework, continued to receive full pay during the expanded telework period.
-The university avoided large scale layoffs, opting instead to make up the deficit of over $100 million through a hiring freeze, pause on retirement matching contributions, and extensive use of budget reserves.
-A likely furlough for faculty and staff—exempting employees making less than $40,000 per year—may be included as part of the effort to minimize layoffs and keep the workforce intact.
+The University avoided large scale layoffs, opting instead to make up the deficit of over $100 million through a hiring freeze, pause on retirement matching contributions, and extensive use of budget reserves.
+A furlough for faculty and staff—exempting employees making less than $40,000 per year—is included as part of the effort to minimize layoffs and keep the workforce intact.

 Unions can bargain on the terms and conditions of employment, such as wages, benefits, grievance procedures, and promotion pathways.
 In some instances, unions are successful at improving these terms and conditions.
 Whether or not you like your manager, or whether or not they are performing well is not a term or condition of your employment, and therefore would not be subject to collective bargaining.

 Generally, turnover of AU staff is consistent with turnover in the DC region.
 We know that the top reason that AU staff leave is lack of career advancement opportunities.
 This is one of the reasons we began the job architecture project in 2019, so that staff can stay at AU and have clearer career pathways for advancement.

 Yes, the University’s teaching and research mission is best served by retaining our experienced staff and minimizing turnover, and AU is committed to retaining our wonderful and talented staff.